 If you haven’t seen the 12-minute video Montessori: Planting the Seeds of Learning by the Montessori Foundation, I highly recommend watching it.
 If you’ve seen it before, I recommend watching it again.

-In the video, Tim Seldin, president of the Montessori Foundation and author of How to Raise an Amazing Child the Montessori Way, and other Montessorians give insight into Montessori philosophy.
+In the video, Tim Seldin, president of the Montessori Foundation and author of How to Raise an Amazing Child the Montessori Way (book review) and other Montessorians give insight into Montessori philosophy.
 The video also shows children at work in a Montessori school – something I always love to watch.
+This isn’t a new video, but Montessori ideas never get old!

 - “The secret of good teaching is to regard the child’s intelligence as a fertile field in which we can sow the seeds of learning.”
-Maria Montesori
+Maria Montessori

 - “By allowing children to develop a meaningful degree of independence and self-discipline, Montessori sets a pattern for a lifetime of good work habits and a sense of responsibility.” (narrator)